2011 Pacific typhoon season: Seasonal summary

-During April two tropical depressions developed but they failed to intensify into tropical storms.
-Tropical Storm Aere (Bebeng) then developed on May 5, and after causing PHP 2.25 billion in damage to Northeastern Luzon and Eastern Visayas, the name Bebeng was retired by PAGASA.
+During April, two tropical depressions developed but they failed to intensify into tropical storms.
+Tropical Storm Aere (Bebeng) then developed on May 5, and after causing ₱2.25 billion in damage to Northeastern Luzon and Eastern Visayas, the name Bebeng was retired by PAGASA.
 The second tropical storm of the season then developed on May 19, and affected the Philippines, Taiwan and Japan before becoming extratropical to the east of Japan.

 After Tropical Storm Banyan dissipated during October 14, no tropical storms or typhoons were observed within the basin until Tropical Depression 27W developed into Tropical Storm Washi during December 15, due to high vertical windshear and a strong northeast monsoon.

 Systems

 Tropical Depression 01W

 On April 1, the JMA reported that a tropical depression had developed within an area of moderate vertical wind shear about 510 km to the southeast of Ho Chi Minh City in Southern Vietnam.
 Over the next day, the system gradually developed further, before the JTWC initiated advisories on the system and designated it as Tropical Depression 01W.
 However, within hours of this, the depression became devoid of convection as wind shear buffeted the system.
 This prevented the cyclone from intensifying beyond depression status as it remained nearly stationary.
 The JMA continued to monitor the system as a tropical depression for another day before issuing their last warning on the system.
+According to a Vietnam Television's brief reports on the storm during their weather forecast report aired the day after its dissipation, some of its remnants has travelled towards the mainland and combine with other disturbances from the Bay of Bengal, created heavy rainfall which affects parts of the Southeast region of the country, with the Tan Son Nhat airport being delayed up to hours.